Maker movement: Researching making in Michigan libraries

 Kristin Fontichiaro, Clinical Associate Professor at the University of Michigan School of Information, knew that most models for what maker activity looked like were coming from larger urban libraries.

-Watch to take a step into Benzonia, a community of about 500 in northwestern lower Michigan, where long-standing artisanal traditions are emerging in the form of community maker events.
+The video takes viewers to Benzonia, a community of about 500 in northwestern lower Michigan, where long-standing artisanal traditions are emerging in the form of community maker events.